VISITING OUR NURSERIES, BOOKING A PLACE, ITEMS TO BRING AND OFSTED

 Do I need to pay a deposit/admin fee to secure my child’s place?

-A deposit of £150.00 will secure your little one’s place, this is non-refundable if you decide not to take the place, however if you give the appropriate notice £150 will be returned to you when your child leaves, or deducted from your final payment.
+A deposit of £150.00 will secure your little one’s place, this is non-refundable if you decide not to take the place.
+There is a £75 administration fee taken from this deposit however provided you give the appropriate notice the remaining £75 will be returned to you when your child leaves, or deducted from your final payment.

 Do you offer funded places for 2, 3 and 4 year olds?